KasparEtter/ef1p/pages/email/email.md

 you [should use](https://datatracker.ietf.org/doc/html/rfc7208#section-10.1.2) `v=spf1 -all`.
 The full syntax of SPF records is much more powerful than this but rarely needed.
 I will cover SPF in more detail in the [boxes below](#spf-qualifiers).
-There are <a class="bind-spf-query" href="#tool-lookup-spf-record" data-domain="bad.spf.ef1p.com" title="Look up the SPF record of bad.spf.ef1p.com, which has lots of issues.">a lot of things</a>
+There are <a href="#tool-lookup-spf-record&domain=bad.spf.ef1p.com" title="Look up the SPF record of bad.spf.ef1p.com, which has lots of issues.">a lot of things</a>
 that can go wrong when configuring an SPF record.
 For a start, a domain may have [at most one SPF record](https://datatracker.ietf.org/doc/html/rfc7208#section-3.2) and the number of additional DNS lookups an SPF record may trigger